 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

 File closes at MODERATE.
-Book direct three to four weeks out for Fashion Week and September through December peaks.
-Skip the corner suites; the view upgrade is marginal at $800 more per night.
+Book direct three to four weeks out for Fashion Week and the September-to-December peak run.
+Skip the corner suites; the view upgrade is marginal for the money.